-The bill amends the Code of West Virginia, specifically section 15A-4-21, to enhance the management of corrections by establishing roles for a Director of Employment and a Director of Housing specifically for released inmates.
-These directors will collaborate with various governmental and private entities to create and negotiate agreements that facilitate employment and housing opportunities for individuals who have been released from incarceration.
-The Director of Employment will focus on investigating job opportunities and assisting released inmates in securing employment, while the Director of Housing will work with the Bureau of Community Corrections and the Parole Board to address housing-related delays in the release process.
+The bill amends West Virginia Code 15A-4-21, focusing on corrections management and the support provided to released inmates.
+It establishes the roles of a Director of Employment and a Director of Housing, who will collaborate with various governmental and private entities to create employment and housing opportunities for individuals re-entering society after incarceration.
+The Director of Employment is tasked with investigating job opportunities and assisting released inmates in securing employment, while the Director of Housing will work with the Bureau of Community Corrections and the Parole Board to address housing challenges that may delay the release process.

-Additionally, the bill removes existing language that authorized short-term loans to released inmates, indicating a shift in focus towards employment and housing support rather than financial assistance.
-This legislative change aims to improve the reintegration process for released inmates by providing them with the necessary resources to secure stable employment and housing, ultimately reducing recidivism and promoting successful community reintegration.
+Additionally, the bill removes existing language that authorized short-term loans to released inmates, indicating a shift in the approach to financial support for individuals transitioning back into the community.
+This change reflects a focus on facilitating employment and housing rather than providing financial loans, which may not have been effective in supporting successful reintegration.
 The bill is set to take effect 90 days after its passage, on July 10, 2025.

 Statutes affected: Introduced Version: 15A-4-21